styromaniac/YEAST/README.md

 # yuzu early access software tracker

 A simple, code-readable yuzu early access installer/updater for Steam on SteamOS and other Linux distros without additional dependencies, except for the Black Box Flatpak.
+This app complements (instead of competes with) EmuDeck.

 ## Instructions...